Methamphetamine and Addictions Program (MAP)

 Available in: North East Metro Perth Metro Wheatbelt

-Delivered in public metropolitan prisons across Western Australia, the Methamphetamine and Addictions Program is a voluntary group program that helps offenders reduce their risk of drug or alcohol relapse.
+Delivered in public metropolitan prisons across Western Australia, the Methamphetamine and Addictions Program (MAP) is a voluntary rehabilitation program designed to help offenders reduce their risk of drug or alcohol relapse.
+This structured prison program supports participants in their recovery journey by promoting self-awareness, behavioural change and healthier coping strategies.

-The topics cover a wide range of subjects, including:
+Participants explore a wide range of topics, including:

 Read more about